willablackmon/gradio_sms_classification_svc/README.md

 * Add more additional pre-processing to handle special characters and emojis.
 * Possible exploration of other algorithms like Naive Bayes or Random Forest for text classification.
-* Expanding the model to handle more complex spam detection tasks, such as detecting phishing attempts.
+* Expand the model to handle more complex spam detection tasks, such as detecting phishing attempts.
-* Applying hyperparameter tuning to optimize the performance of the classifier.
+* Apply hyperparameter tuning to optimize the performance of the classifier.
 * Explore additional deep learning methods for text classification.